-Add green onions (reserve a pinch for garnish), ginger, and garlic to pan.
+Add green onions (reserve a pinch for garnish), ginger, and garlic.
 Cook until aromatic, 30-60 seconds.

 Add steak strips and any accumulated juices, teriyaki glaze, ¼ cup water, and half the gochujang.
-Taste, and add remaining gochujang and salt if desired.
+Taste, and add remaining gochujang and a pinch of salt if desired.
 Stir occasionally until thoroughly combined, 1-2 minutes.

 Plate dish as pictured on front of card, garnishing with peanuts and remaining green onions.
 Bon appétit!